hangjunw/termite-trap-gas-sensing/README.md

 File size ≈ 0.72 MB, encoded **UTF-8 with BOM** (so Excel on a Chinese Windows locale shows the headers correctly), line endings LF.

-The file contains the manuscript's **0–24 h analysis window** and nothing else: every chamber's first 24 h of minute-level logging, which is the entire dataset the paper analyses.
-There is no post-window tail to explain away, and the extremes quoted in the paper (CO₂ 342–4,684 ppm, CH₄ 0–310 ppm) are exactly the extremes of this file.
+This file contains the complete 0–24 h dataset used in the paper: minute-level traces from all chambers.
+No data exists outside this window.
+The CO₂ range (342–4,684 ppm) and CH₄ range (0–310 ppm) reported in the paper are derived from this file alone.

 ```
 CO2 (ppm),Temperature (°C),Relative humidity (%RH),CH4 (ppm),Timestamp,Chamber (N)